 Sir Ian Hamilton wrote: "..... here is at least one instance where a battalion of the New Army fought right on, from midday to sunset, without any officers."

-Thomas's Soldier's papers are confusing here, as he is reported both as both being "Missing", and "Died of Fever" on 10th August 1915.
-Given the confusion of the 10th August when the Chanuk Bair ridge was lost, his being "Missing" due to illness is possible.
-Regardless, he has no known grave and is commemorated on the Helles Memorial.
+Thomas's Soldier's papers are confusing as he is reported both as both being "Missing", and "Died of Fever" on 10th August 1915.
+Given the confusion of the 10th August when Chanuk Bair ridge was lost, his being "Missing" due to illness is possible.
+His Pension Card confirms that he was "now reported died of fever".
+Regardless, Thomas has no known grave and is commemorated on the Helles Memorial.